MicrosoftDocs/azure-docs/articles/backup/backup-azure-arm-vms-prepare.md

     - On Linux machines:
         - Add this line to the **/etc/environment** file:
             - **http_proxy=http://proxy IP address:proxy port**
-        - Ad these lines to the **/etc/waagent.conf** file:
+        - Add these lines to the **/etc/waagent.conf** file:
             - **HttpProxy.Host=proxy IP address**
             - **HttpProxy.Port=proxy port**
     - On Windows machines, in the browser settings, specify that a proxy should be used.
-If you're current using a proxy on a user account, you can use this script to apply the setting at the system acccount level.
+If you're currently using a proxy on a user account, you can use this script to apply the setting at the system acccount level.
         ```
         $obj = Get-ItemProperty -Path Registry::”HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections"
        Set-ItemProperty -Path Registry::”HKEY_USERS\S-1-5-18\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections" -Name DefaultConnectionSettings -Value $obj.DefaultConnectionSettings